jasonpakk/nuggets/DESIGN.md

 ### Inputs and outputs

 ##### Server
-*Input:* the inputs are command-line parameters and the contents of the server specified by the first command-line parameter.
+*Input:* the inputs are command-line parameters and the contents of the map.txt specified by the first command-line parameter.
 See the User Interface above.
-The server then accepts messages from the clients.
+Following this, the server then accepts messages from the clients, using this as input to update the game play appropriately.

-*Output:* Server will show a grid with points consisting of boundaries and passages on to an ASCII screen.
-The server sends output messages to the clients on any updates to the grid or overall gameplay.
+*Output:* The server sends output messages to the clients on any updates to the grid or the overall gameplay.
+The server is responsible for sending the proper game map display message to the client based on the visibility of each grid point.

 ##### Client
-*Input:* Keyboard presses that correspond to movements of the player.
+*Input:* the initial inputs are command-line parameters used to connect the client with the server; afterwards, the  keyboard presses that correspond to movements of the player are possible inputs.

-*Output:* Client will show the room in the grid that the player is in, with points consisting of boundaries and passages; on to an ASCII screen that updates every time the client sends a message.
+*Output:* Client will show the room in the grid that the player is in, with points consisting of boundaries and passages, on to an ASCII screen that updates based on the message sent by the server.
 The room’s visibility depends on the position of the player, and parts of the room may be hidden at the start.

 ### Functional Decomposition into Modules